WPSC Manitowoc MGP Site

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

-Ground water and soil sampling as part of a study called the remedial investigation has been ongoing since September 2012.
-Contractors have been collecting ground water samples from the existing monitoring well network by opening up the wells and drawing samples using a mechanized water pump.
-They may also have been seen in the area collecting soil gas samples.
+The results from groundwater and soil samples are included in a document called a remedial investigation report.
+Last year, contractors collected groundwater samples from the existing monitoring well network by opening up the wells and drawing samples using a mechanized water pump.
+They also took soil gas samples nearby and inside a building on property where former MGP structures once stood.
 This involved drilling quarter-sized holes up to 2 feet into the ground and inserting thin plastic hoses to collect samples over a 24-hour period.
-In May, the soil gas located under the slabs of nearby buildings will be sampled to see if vapor intrusion is occurring.

-Intrusion occurs when vapors rise up through the ground.
-In this case, ground water polluted with PAHs turns into a gas and looks for an easy escape route through building slabs, concrete floors, basements, and crawl spaces.
+Vapor intrusion may be present in a building erected over an area where the former gas plant once stood.
+This occurs when gases, or vapors, rise up through the ground.
+In this case, more information was gathered to see if groundwater polluted with PAHs has turned into a gas and is looking for an easy escape route through building slabs, concrete floors, basements, or crawl spaces.
 High levels of PAH gas may cause adverse health effects but are easily addressed with the installation of basketball-sized “mitigation systems.”
+However, if WPSC buys the building from the current owner, it will be torn down so contamination under the building can be cleaned up.

-WPSC/Intregrys is funding and conducting all of the work.
+WPSC/Intregrys is funding and conducting all of the work under EPA oversight.

 The 2006 agreement also includes five other MGP sites in Green Bay, Stevens Point, Marinette, Oshkosh, and Two Rivers, Wisconsin.
 A separate agreement for another site, WPSC Campmarina MGP in Sheboygan, was signed between WPSC and EPA in January 2007.